biskwida/biskwida-legal/terms-of-service.md

 ## 9. Changes to Terms

 We may update these Terms at any time.
-Continued use of the Service constitutes acceptance of updated Terms.
+We will indicate the date of the most recent update at the top of this page.
+Continued use of the Service after changes are posted constitutes your acceptance of the updated Terms.

 ## 10. Contact